-Debated for 4 years at Moore High School, and going into my second year of college debate at the University of Oklahoma.
+Debated for 4 years at Moore High School, and going into my third year of college debate at the University of Oklahoma.

 Do whatever.
 It's come to this point where my paradigm is too many words and has no bearing on how I evaluate rounds.
 I'll give you a detailed 'roadmap' if you prefer.

 My pronouns are they/them.

 The following things below were written in March at 3 AM.
 This'll probably be confusing for you as it is for me, so defer to the words I said above.

 ***UPDATE*** (JULY 8 2019) Plan = Lose.

 Speed: I'm cool with it... given that clarity is always better than speed.
 This being said, you should emphasize certain words in your taglines and analytics to not only give you ethos, but establish certain things I should look for in your arguments.
 This being said, I would much rather you slow down on your taglines and distinguish them from your cards.
 Train effect for bonus speaks.

 Kritiks: I've spent most of my debate career reading these arguments in a one-off style.
 Specificity is key especially to Affirmatives.
 Quote-pulling would be my favorite, as long as they are contextualized in your speeches before the 2NR.
 I've read a lot of literature whether it be cards, articles, or books, but that doesn't mean I know all of the nuances even in my best studies.
 I think the best strategy regardless is to win the framework debate on either team.

 K AFFs: Do it.
 You certainly should have justifications for your method, such as reasons they're good or whether your scholarship is key for debate, the round, or even external forces.
 Topic ties would be better, especially to hedge back against framework teams.
 That being said, use case as offense.